-- Buffer ATL and Pathogen Lysis Tubes L (including Reagent DX) must be ordered separately (for ordering information, see page 44). - Check Buffer ATL for precipitate upon storage.
+- Buffer ATL and Pathogen Lysis Tubes L (including Reagent DX) must be ordered separately (for ordering information, see page 40). - Check Buffer ATL for precipitate upon storage.
 If it contains precipitates, warm to 56°C to dissolve precipitates.

-• Add 100 μl Reagent DX to 15 ml Buffer ATL.
+Add 100 μl Reagent DX to 15 ml Buffer ATL.
 If smaller amounts are needed, transfer 1.5 ml of Buffer ATL into a sterile 2 ml vial and add 10 μl Reagent DX.
 Mix well after addition of Reagent DX.
 After preparation, the mixture is stable for 6 months at room temperature (15-25°C).

-- 1. Add 100 μl Buffer ATL (containing Reagent DX) into a fresh Pathogen Lysis Tube. - 2.
-Add 400 μl blood or other fluid sample.
+- Add 100 μl Buffer ATL (containing Reagent DX) into a fresh Pathogen Lysis Tube. - 2.
+Add 400 μl blood or other sample fluids.

-Note: If starting samples are less than 400 $\mu l,$ adjust the volume to 400 μl with PBS or 0.9% NaCl.
+If using less starting material, adjust the volume to 400 μl with PBS or 0.9% NaCl.

-Place the Pathogen Lysis Tube on a vortexer with a Microtube Foam Insert and vortex for 10 min at maximum speed.
-Alternatively, the Pathogen Lysis Tube may be processed on a TissueLyser LT for 10 min at 50 Hz, or on a FastPrep-24 by applying a velocity of 6.5 m/s for two 45 s periods with a 5 min resting time between.
+3. Place the Pathogen Lysis Tube on a vortexer with a Microtube Foam Insert and vortex for 10 min at maximum speed.

+Alternatively, the Pathogen Lysis Tube may be processed on a TissueLyser LT for 10 min at 50 Hz, or on a FastPrep-24 by applying a velocity of 6.5 m/s for two 45 s periods with a 5 min resting time between them.

-4. Remove the Pathogen Lysis Tube from the vortexer and briefly centrifuge the tube to remove liquid from the inside of the lid.
+4. Remove the Pathogen Lysis Tube from the vortexer and briefly centrifuge the tube to remove drops from the inside of the lid.